bmrb-io/BMRB-API/documentation/JSONRPC.md

 * `jsonrpc` - The version of JSON-RPC used for the query.
 This should always be set to `2.0`.
 * `params` - The parameters of your query.
-This will always be a dictionary of paramater_name -> parameter_value.
+This will always be a dictionary of parameter_name -> parameter_value.
 Many of the query types support lists for the values of the parameters.

 Each JSON-RPC response will contain the following keys:

 * `results` - The results of the query.
-Will be `null` if an error occured.
+Will be `null` if an error occurred.
 * `error` - A description of an error in dictionary format.
-Will not be present if no error occured.
+Will not be present if no error occurred.
   * `code` - The error code.
 Refer to the [specification](http://www.jsonrpc.org/specification#error_object).
   * `message` - A string description of the error.